peteroupc/peteroupc.github.io/bernapprox.md

 where _n_ is the polynomial's _degree_ and _a_[0], _a_[1], ..., _a_\[_n_\] are its _n_ plus one _coefficients_.[^1]

-A function $f(\lambda)$ is _piecewise continuous_ if it's made up of multiple continuous functions defined on a finite number of "pieces", or subintervals, that together make up f's domain.
+A function $f(\lambda)$ is _piecewise continuous_ if it's made up of multiple continuous functions defined on a finite number of "pieces", or non-empty subintervals, that together make up f's domain.

 <a id=Approximations_by_Polynomials></a>
 ## Approximations by Polynomials